Pro/dkim-exchange/README.md

 Microsoft.Exchange.Data.Transport.dll
 Microsoft.Exchange.Data.Transport.xml
 </pre>
-into the Lib directory of this project.
+into the corresponding subdirectory from the Lib directory of this project.

 ## Changelog

+* 08.11.2013:
+    Changed build structure to do a batch build for different Exchange versions.
+	Build for Exchange 2010 and Exchange 2007.
 * 24.02.2013:
 	Added multi domain support